-Artificial eyes are considered Durable Medical Equipment (DME).
+Artificial eyes are considered are considered medically necessary and are classified under Durable Medical Equipment (DME).
 Most insurance plans do cover at least a portion of the costs, but they also have guidelines regarding replacements and benefits vary.

 Typically, for any single item of DME, there are multiple sources of payment.
 For example, Medicare will contribute.
 Medicare supplemental insurance may also pay a portion, and the individual may pay a part out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available.